A Linear Kernel for Planar Red-Blue Dominating Set: Reduction rules

-In the following fact we prove that if we assume that Rules~\ref{rgl_bleu} and~\ref{rgl_rouge} have been exhaustively applied, then \rrgl{rgl_som} is equivalent to a simpler rule which consists in removing an appropriate connected component of size two and decrease the parameter $k$ by one.
+In the following fact we prove that if we assume that Rules~\ref{rgl_bleu} and~\ref{rgl_rouge} have been exhaustively applied, then \rrgl{rgl_som} is equivalent to a simpler rule that consists in removing an appropriate connected component of size two and decreasing the parameter by one.